 Infection usually starts with head lesions inflicted by the struggling rodent and then spreads to other body parts, notably paws and ears (Fig 1) during grooming.
 After local replication, the virus causes a generalised infection with viraemic spread and multiple skin lesions.
 Virus has been isolated from the thoracic and peritoneal cavities.
 Neutralising and haemagglutination-inhibiting antibodies appear about two weeks after infection.

 In most cases, contacts with wild rodents (rats) or hunting are reported anamnestically.
-Cats display skin lesions, which are followed by inflammation, the foci later being covered by crusts (Fig 2).
+Cats display skin lesions, which are followed by inflammation, with subsequent crusting of the lesions (Fig 2).
 Often itching and poorly resolving ulcers (diameter 3 – 15 mm) with hard margins are noted (Gaskell et al., 1987).
-Lesions are predominantly found in the face and on the paws; in severe cases progressive proliferative ulcerations ensue.
+Lesions are predominantly found on the face and paws; in severe cases, progressive proliferative ulcerations ensue.
 The animals appear healthy if lesions are not superinfected by bacteria.

-McInerney et al. (2015) reported five cases of pneumonia, three of which with pleural effusions, and two cases with mixed infections (feline herpesvirus, Bordetella bronchiseptica and Mycoplasma spp).
-Four cats presented also skin lesions.
+McInerney et al. (2015) reported five cases of pneumonia, of which three had pleural effusions and two had mixed infections (feline herpesvirus, Bordetella bronchiseptica and Mycoplasma spp).
+Four cats also presented with skin lesions.

 Solitary superficial lesions usually heal spontaneously within 4 to 5 weeks in well-fed animals (Gaskell et al., 1987).
-Generalised cowpox infections are fatal in kittens and cats being treated with corticosteroids.
+Generalised cowpox infections are fatal in kittens and cats undergoing treatment with corticosteroids.

 Cells from biopsy material, taken from the marginal zones of inflammation contain Cowdry Type-A inclusions (homogeneously dense, intracytoplasmic eosinophilic bodies); immunofluorescence tests are specific, quick and reliable.
 For virus isolation (using embryonated eggs or cell culture) scab material can be shipped dry (cooling is not necessary) or small quantities of exudate can be dried onto cover slips for shipping.